max-kuk/max-kuk.github.io/content/homepage/about.md

 ## About me

 Salut!
-I&#39;m Maksim Kukushkin, a graduate from <a href="https://uni-leipzig.de/en/">Leipzig University</a>.
-Currently, I am delighted to be working as a research assistant in the <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the Leipzig University</a>.
-My primary focus involves analyzing hyperspectral data and developing an algorithm to classify different species of seeds.
+I&#39;m Maksim Kukushkin, a graduate from <a href="https://uni-leipzig.de/en/">Leipzig University</a>.I am delighted to be working as a Research Assistant in the Machine Learning Group at the Neuromorphic Information Processing Department, Leipzig University.
+My primary focus is on analyzing hyperspectral data and developing algorithms for the classification of various seed species.

 ## Research interests